-We did not declare or pay any cash dividends on our common stock during 2017 and 2016.
-We currently anticipate that we will retain any future cash flow to fund our operations and expansion of our business or to to pay down debt.
-In addition, our credit agreement may limit us from declaring or paying any dividends or making any other repurchases on any of our shares under certain circumstances, and are subject to the leverage ratio under our credit agreement.
+We did not declare or pay any cash dividends on our common stock during 2018 and 2017.
+We currently anticipate we will retain any future cash flow to fund our operations and expand our business, to pay down debt or to repurchase shares.
+In addition, our credit agreement may limit us from declaring or paying any dividends, or marking any other repurchases on any of our shares under certain circumstances, and we are subject to the leverage ratio under our credit agreement.

-Any future determination relating to our dividend policy will be made at the discretion of our board of directors and will depend on then existing conditions including our financial condition, results of operations, contractual restrictions, capital requirements, business prospects, and other factors our board of directors may deem relevant.
+Any future determination relating to our dividend policy will be made at the discretion of our board of directors and will depend on then existing conditions, including our financial condition, results of operations, contractual restrictions, capital requirements, business prospects, and other factors our board of directors may deem relevant.